xrdocs/ncs5500/_tutorials/acl-based-forwarding-and-object-tracking-for-ncs5xx-and-ncs55xx.md

 ## Introduction

 In today’s converged networks, operators have to implement packet forwarding in a way that goes beyond traditional routing protocol.
-Sometimes operators want certain traffic to be engineered based on rules which takes a separate path then what is already computed by the dynamic routing protocols.
+Sometimes operators want certain traffic to be engineered to a separate path based on certain rules.
+They do not want it to take the path computated by the dynamic routing protocols.
 ACL Based Forwarding (ABF) can be used as a technique to achieve the same.
 ABF is a subset of PBR (Policy Based Routing) infrastructure in the XR platform.
 ABF allows traffic matching specific ACL rule to be forwarded to user specified nexthop instead of route selected by a routing protocol.
 ABF does not modify anything in the packet itself and therefore only affects the local routing/forwarding decision.
-The path for reaching the ABF next-hop, however, is determined by the normal routing/forwarding table.
+The path for reaching the ABF next-hop however, is determined by the normal routing/forwarding table.

 ![Screenshot 2020-09-08 at 3.23.09 PM.png]({{site.baseurl}}/images/Screenshot 2020-09-08 at 3.23.09 PM.png)